Bulgaria

 Second day

-Morning: Presentation of the Balkan Heritage Field School and collaborative universities & institutions, the project and the participants.
+Morning: Presentation of the Balkan Heritage Field School and collaborative institutions, the project and the team.
 Ice-breakers.

 Work days on site

-* in cases of rain, the project envisions finds processing workshops, lectures and film projections
+* in case of rain, the project envisions finds processing workshops, lectures and film-showing

 Excursions

-The following excursions are included in the field school program and covered by the admission fee:
+The following excursions are included in the field school program and covered by the reimbursement payment:

 Days-off